VUnit/vunit/docs/contributing.rst

      commits have to be merged into origin/master.

-Travic CI makes a release by uploading a new package to PyPI when a tag named ``vX.Y.Z`` is found in Git.
+The CI service makes a release by uploading a new package to PyPI when a tag named ``vX.Y.Z`` is found in Git.
 A new release will not be made if:

 - The ``X.Y.Z`` release is already on PyPI.